Marwaa-m/ecs-project-memos/README.md

-# MEMOS ECS Deployment on AWS ECS Fargate
+# MEMOS Deployment on AWS ECS Fargate

 This project provides a production-ready deployment of the Memos application on AWS ECS Fargate,provisioned using Terraform and deployed through GitHub Actions.